bikashbhagat01/BusPassApp/README.md

 # BusPassApp
-A primitive console based BusPassApp based on core Java and utilises MySQL database.
+A primitive console based BusPassApp based on Java and utilises MySQL database.
 Practice project aimed to focus on modularity, OOP concepts, design patterns, DBMS and CS fundamentals

 Below are the minimum software requirements for running the application :